ReFreezed/LuaWebGen/Reference.md

 title         -- See site.title
 baseUrl       -- See site.baseUrl
 languageCode  -- See site.languageCode
+defaultLayout -- See site.defaultLayout

+redirections  -- Table with source URL slugs as keys and target URLs are values.

 ignoreFiles   -- Array of filename patterns to exclude from site generation. ignoreFolders -- Array of folder name patterns to exclude from site generation.